junariltd/junari-odoo-docker/README.md

 * Includes an `odoo-config` script for modifying the odoo config file in derrived images
 * Includes Git and SSH clients for development
 * Includes Visual Studio Code folder mount points
+* Allows easy passing of additional odoo args, or running other commands like the bash shell

 ## Running the `junari/odoo` image